human9/rg353v_linux/README.md

 ## Issues

-- The WIFI/BT (RTL8821CS) doesn't seem to be working - firmware fails to load.
+- The WIFI/BT (RTL8821CS) works, but only after an rmmod rtw88_8821cs and modprobe rtw88_8821cs
-- Seems like a bug? https://www.kernel.org/doc/html/v4.15/admin-guide/reporting-bugs.html
+- Software shutdown doesn't seem to work - sometimes.
+Have to hold down power to power off fully.
-- Software shutdown doesn't seem to work sometimes
+- Keen to test with 6.5 rc1
-- I'll wait until merge window closed, then test rc1.
-Maybe things fixed then.
-If not, report.
+- Maybe it's a hardware fault on my own thing? e.g. https://github.com/raspberrypi/linux/issues/2830 / https://github.com/espressif/esp-hosted/issues/93